 Waves transport energy without transporting matter.
 The energy transportation is carried by a disturbance, which spreads out from a source.
 Basically, there are three types of waves.
 Mechanical waves, electromagnetic waves, and matter waves.
-These type of waves are well explained below.
+Transverse waves and Mechanical waves are examples of mechanical waves.

 We are well familiar with different types of waves such as water waves in the ocean, or gently formed ripples on a still pond due to a raindrop.
 When a musician plucks a guitar-string, sound waves are generated which on reaching our ear, produce the sensation of music.

 Wave disturbances may also come in a concentrated bundle like the shock waves from an airplane flying at supersonic speed.
 Whatever may be the nature of waves, the mechanism by which it transport energy is the same.
 A succession of oscillatory in the vibrating body and propagation of a wave through space is by means of oscillations.

 3 types of waves in physics